LaurentRDC/pandoc-pyplot/README.md

 ## Usage

-The filter recognizes code blocks with the `pyplot` class present.
+The filter recognizes code blocks with the `.pyplot` class present.
 It will run the script in the associated code block in a Python interpreter and capture the generated Matplotlib figure.

 Here is a basic example using the scripting `matplotlib.pyplot` API: